je5442804/NtCreateUserProcess-Post/README.md

-# NtCreateUserProcess-Post
+# NtCreateUserProcess-Post && NtCreateUserProcess-Native
 NtCreateUserProcess with CsrClientCallServer for mainstream Windows x64 version.

 Reimplement this: __NtCreateUserProcess->BasepConstructSxsCreateProcessMessage->
 ->CsrCaptureMessageMultiUnicodeStringsInPlace->CsrClientCallServer__

 __This project could be useless, however it's also useful to learn!__

 I'll try to fix some known bugs, Any questions,suggestions and pulls are welcomed __:)__
 __I will mainly try to support ALL Windows x64 verison from win 7 to win 11.__

-__AppX isn't supported yet.__
+NtCreateUserProcess-Native support Standard IO Redirect.

-NtCreateUserProcess-Native is the Native Edition which remove
+NtCreateUserProcess-Native is the Native Edition which remove BasepConstructSxsCreateProcessMessage, RtlCreateProcessParametersEx,   CsrCaptureMessageMultiUnicodeStringsInPlace...  just prevent any function hook?

-BasepConstructSxsCreateProcessMessage, RtlCreateProcessParametersEx, CsrCaptureMessageMultiUnicodeStringsInPlace
-...  that will execute into ntdll.dll to prevent hook?
+NtCreateUserProcess-Native is created for OPSEC, RedTeam purpose.
+__I have enabled CFG in NtCreateUserProcess-Native Project Settings.__

+__There is no plan to support AppX Package in this project.__
+__I have nearly finished Reverse Engineering of CreateProcessInternalW of Windows 21H*,__
+__but a few improvement,struct, data type... required, I need more time...__
+Hope the later CreateProcessInternalW project will help you gain different knowledge and understanding,
+which reimplement to support AppX, 16 bit RaiseError, .bat && .cmd File.

 ## Reverse Engineering
 After the release of [Direct-NtCreateUserProcess](https://github.com/D0pam1ne705/Direct-NtCreateUserProcess) and article by D0pam1ne705,